 The Long-Range Land Use classifications serve as a guide to the physical development of the County and reflect the spatial distribution of various urban, suburban, and rural land use designations.
 While this plan is a generalized document, it can be looked at on a site-specific basis, in consideration of approved zonings or other Board of County Supervisors' action that clearly states County planning policy and/or regulations for a specific site or area.
-The Plan is implemented by the Zoning Ordinance, the Subdivision Ordinance, and/or the Design and Construction Standards Manual.
+The Plan is implemented by the Zoning Ordinance, the Subdivision Ordinance and/or the Design and Construction Standards Manual.
 The Long-Range Land Use classifications and Map can only be interpreted in conjunction with the rest of the Comprehensive Plan.

 The Comprehensive Plan Long-Range Land Use classifications have been mapped based upon criteria as set throughout the Comprehensive Plan as goals, objectives, policies, and action strategies.
 These criteria apply to development where appropriate within all areas throughout the County.
 Within each Long-Range Land Use classification, there is a range of density or intensity.
 All areas with the same land use classification, however, are not equal in terms of their location or the time frame within which their development is appropriate.
-Currently, some areas are more readily accessed by transportation, more readily connected to the sewer system, closer to schools and, thus, better able to accommodate, at established levels of service, and a higher level of density or intensity.
+Currently, some areas are more readily accessed by transportation, more readily connected to the sewer system, closer to schools and, thus, better able to accommodate, at established levels of service, a higher level of density or intensity.

-Other areas, because of environmental constraints and if consistent with fire and rescue service objectives, may lend themselves to higher-density cluster development.
+Other areas, because of environmental constraints and if consistent with fire and rescue service objectives, may lend themselves to higher density cluster development.
 As utilities and facilities networks are expanded and levels of service increased consistent with the Comprehensive Plan, potential density and intensity will increase accordingly, but within the established density or intensity ranges set forth by the Comprehensive Plan.
 Encouraging more intense uses in areas already well serviced and encouraging infill of well-serviced areas already substantially developed will discourage leapfrog development and sprawl development extended into areas of the County less well serviced, and minimize land speculation, while allowing the County to better focus its fiscal resources.

 The Long-Range Land Use Map illustrates existing and potential development by land use classification and by density or building height.
-The density is expressed as gross area of a particular Long-Range Land Use classification less the portion of property within the Environmental Resource Protection Overlay ("ERPO") except in Activity Centers, Redevelopment Areas and Small Area Plans and areas where Targeted Industries are to be developed.
-For non-residential and mixed-use projects density and intensity are measured as the square feet of development divided by the square feet of land area less the Environmental Resource Protection Overlay designated portion of the property except in Activity Centers, Redevelopment Areas and Small Area Plans.
+The density is expressed as gross area of a particular Long-Range Land Use classification less the portion of property within the Environmental Resource Protection Overlay (ERPO).
+For non-residential and mixed-use projects density and intensity are measured as the square feet of development divided by the square feet of land area less the Environmental Resource designated portion of the property.
 The Long-Range Land Use Plan together with a general description of the classifications and overlays reflected thereon-provides general guidance in determining the level of consistency between a development request and these classes of uses.